- chapter 1 Elements of our hybrid existence

 - tangible user interfaces (TUI) — In contrast, tangible user interfaces attempt to make computation both visible and touchable, where physical tokens represent digital things, embodying computation [IU97].
 For example, a town planning application can use small models for planned buildings placed on a table on which a map is projected.
 As the planners move the models their location is tracked, a simulation works out projected traffic volumes and projects the resulting flows onto the map.

 - mobile and personal devices — Of physical devices in everyday life, it is probably the mobile phone that has transformed lives most over recent years.
 One of the reasons they are so powerful is that they are location aware, and the physical location of the phone is central to applications such as maps or ‘find a friend’ applications.

 - virtual reality — Whereas ubicomp, TUI and mobile applications all involve actions in the physical world, virtual reality attempts to emulate the physical world within a digital environment.
 This may be a representation of a real or planned physical setting, as in tourist applications or an architect’s fly-through; it may create a realistic, but artificial world as in the Sims or Second Life; or it may use a physical world metaphor to represent information artefacts such as the computer ‘desktop’, or more sophisticated systems such as the Tower project that created an urban city-scape where each building and area mapped to files and folders [PG01;PP04].

-- alternative reality and mixed reality — Alternative and mixed reality systems blend the physical and digital worlds, overlaying digital imagery or other outputs (sound, tactile) on top of the real world, using spectacles, projectors or mobile devices.
+- augmented reality and mixed reality — Augmented and mixed reality systems blend the physical and digital worlds, overlaying digital imagery or other outputs (sound, tactile) on top of the real world, using spectacles, projectors or mobile devices.
 For example, a tourist guide device can show reconstructions of buildings overlaying archaeological ruins.
 Core to all is some form of registration between physical and digital worlds, so that digital content can only be accessed at physical locations.
 We will be revisiting some of these, especially in Chapter 14.